wendyltan/SearchDir/README.md

 Object-Oriented Analysis and design class project for directory searching and difference comparison.

 ## Basic Structure
-- builderModel: Store file and directory model class.Both using `Builder pattern`.
+- builderModel: Store file and directory model class.Both of the model class use `Builder pattern`.
 - modeFactory: Store factory classes's codes,using `Factory pattern` here.
 - decoratorFilter: Store codes related to condition search ,using `Decorator pattern` here.
 - gui：Codes about gui.Here I'm using JavaFX to build the interface